 From Athena Coalition: Amazon Associates say: Cut Amazon’s Contracts with Police Departments and ICE

-Martha Ockenfels-Martinez, MPH, is a research associate at Human Impact Partners.
+Martha Ockenfels-Martinez, MPH, was a research associate at Human Impact Partners.

 Editor's note: The ideas expressed in this blog post are not necessarily those of the Othering & Belonging Institute or UC Berkeley, but belong to the author.